maxryan4/RISC-V-T7/README.md

 LEGEND :       `x` = full responsibility;  `p` = partial contribution;

-implemented instruciton:
+### Implemented instruciton:
-full of RV32IM except  FENCE,ECALL,EBREAK,CSR
+Full of RV32IM except  FENCE,ECALL,EBREAK,CSR

-Application we done for extra credit:
+### Application we done for extra credit:
 - MUL and DIV instruciton(for division and multiplicaiton and division)
 - PC branch predictor
 - implemented on FPGA